-HEART Women & Girls promotes sexual health and sexual violence awareness in Muslim communities through health education, advocacy, research and training.
+HEART promotes sexual health and sexual violence awareness in Muslim communities through health education, advocacy, research and training.
+Our work is culturally-sensitive and developmentally appropriate for the audiences that we serve.

 We work toward a world where: